 PHILANTHROPY IN ACTION: KEEP PEOPLE SAFE & WELL

-“When my husband sold his business, we knew we wanted to set up some kind of charitable fund or foundation.
+“When my husband sold his business, we knew we wanted to set up some kind of charitable fund or foundation in tax efficient way.
 My job as a journalist specialising in health-related issues had highlighted for me the shortcomings in mental health services for young people, so that was an area we wanted to focus on.
-We heard about DCF and, after a chat with Development Director Scott, we realised it was a pretty perfect fit for us.
+We heard about DCF from our accountant and, after a chat with Development Director Scott, we realised it was a pretty perfect fit for us.

 The Foundation has contacts with thousands of groups doing amazing work in communities across Devon.
 The team deals with the admin so we don’t have to, for example taking care of the legal side of setting up a charitable fund, and checking out the credentials of grant applicants.
 It’s also a really efficient and cost-effective way of giving, ensuring as much money as possible gets to those who need it.

 Setting up a family fund means we can make decisions about the projects we want to support with our children.
 I’ve loved having the chance to visit some of the groups we’ve funded: for example a project that offers young people struggling with mental health problems, a safe and sociable haven and the chance to learn new skills; a group that builds confidence and resilience in troubled youngsters by teaching them how to handle and care for horses.
 It’s been a privilege to meet the dynamic and inspiring individuals behind the projects, and to see the difference even a modest grant can make to the lives of youngsters who’ve had a tough start in life or who’ve run into trouble.
 As a family, we're just pleased to have found a way we can help.”